sailfish-team/sailfish/doc/testcases.rst

 This flow configuration is one of the few cases which can be solved analytically.
-The point of the test is to make sure that the generated velocity profile is the same as the analytical solution (i.e. paraboidal, with maximum velocity at the center of the channel).
+The point of the test is to make sure that the generated velocity profile is the same as the analytical solution (i.e. parabolic, with maximum velocity at the center of the channel).

 This example is also used as a part of the automated regression test in ``regtest/poiseuille.py``.